location: The Light of Day Camp

 murdered by vampires.
 It turns

-> Jason gets called outside, where Rev. Steve takes him on a wild Jeep ride, shooting guns at vampire targets.
-That's followed by an impromptu BBQ with Steve & Sara, in which Jason is distracted by Sara's flirtatious dancing.
+Jason gets called outside, where Rev. Steve takes him on a wild Jeep ride, shooting guns at vampire targets.
+That's followed by an impromptu BBQ with Steve & Sarah, in which Jason is distracted by Sarah's flirtatious dancing.
 During this meal, Steve recruits Jason into his elite army, the Soldiers of the Sun.
-When Luke finds out, he's jealous, and says that Sara just wants to sleep with Jason.
+When Luke finds out, he's jealous, and says that Sarah just wants to sleep with Jason.
 Jason doesn't believe it, and defends her virtue.
-However, later in the day, Sara pays a visit to Jason's room, in a nightie, and seems to flirt with him, but a nervous Jason can't be sure of her intentions.
+However, later in the day, Sarah pays a visit to Jason's room, in a nightie, and seems to flirt with him, but a nervous Jason can't be sure of her intentions.

-> Q. What is it actually, in real life?
+Q. What is it actually, in real life?

 A Summer camp for disadvantaged kids - and

 Q. Where can I find it in real life?

 A. This is actually Camp Max Straus, at 1041 Shirly Jean Street, Glendale, CA.

 Although the address says Glendale, the location is actually far north of downtown Glendale, on the other side of the hills, just south of the Foothill (210) Freeway.